rumca-js/Django-link-archive/README_development.md

  - we use one queue to check for jobs, and processing queue.
 We do not need many queues, as it makes system more difficult.
 We do not need speed, as we are ethical scrapers
  - this program was not designed to store Internet pages, but to store Internet meta data (title, description).
 We should rely on other services for cooperation.
 We cannot store entire Internet on a hard drive.
 We can store some meta though

-# Scraping algorithm
+# Crawling algorithm

 Parts:
  - django application
- - scraping server (script_server.py)
+ - crawling server (script_server.py)
- - scraping script (for example crawleebeautifulsoup.py)
+ - crawling script (for example crawleebeautifulsoup.py)

 Scenario:
  - Django app detects it needs meta data
- - Connects to scraping server, sends request
+ - Connects to crawling server, sends request
- - scraping server starts script
+ - crawling server starts script
- - scraping script tries to obtain info about link, returns data to scraping server
+ - crawling script tries to obtain info about link, returns data to crawling server
- - scraping server sends data back to caller (django app)
+ - crawling server sends data back to caller (django app)

 ## Notes